Betta fish tanks – From a quick glance at some of the products being sold you might think anything will do!

 - Betta fish like to occasionally breathe air from the surface and so are happiest when they have easy access to the surface.
 Therefore, wide and long is better than thin and tall, to provide a greater surface area.

-- If you intend to keep live plants, taller tanks are harder to light sufficiently and will need more expensive and stronger lighting.
+- If you intend to keep live plants, taller aquariums are harder to light sufficiently and will need more expensive and stronger lighting.
 So shallower is easier.

-- Longer tanks provide more hideaways from the current produced by water returning to the tank from a filter or produced by air-stones than do tall and thin tanks.
+- Longer tanks provide more hideaways from the current produced by water returning to the aquarium from a filter or produced by air-stones than do tall and thin models.

 So although shape isn’t as important as size, we do recommend aiming for wider, shallower tanks as opposed to thin and very tall ones.